Adding segments, restricted areas, and other objects

 Your selected device will be placed at the selected location, and all related data will be recalculated.

-If you do not want to see the sun’s path plot, you can hide it using the button at the top of the interactive map.
+If you do not want to see the time and date tools, you can hide it using the View menu at the top of the imterative map.

-You can use the sun’s plot sliders to visualize the shading of the surrounding environment and the tables.
+You can use the date/time tools to visualize the shading of the surrounding environment and the tables.
 This is very useful when you need to verify the surrounding environment, or that objects do not cast a significant shadow on the adjacent modules.

 Playing around with shading can help you identify areas where too much shading can cause unwanted loss, and avoiding such regions would be more beneficial.